-April 6, 2020
+Initially Streamed April 6, 2020

-Join us for an educational online experience with feline-focused topics!
+An educational online experience with feline-focused topics!

-|Inter-Cat Tension in Multi-Cat Households
+|Inter-Cat Tension in Multi-Cat Households - Dr. Sarah Heath|

-|Behavioral Considerations in Feline Obesity & Weight Loss
+|Behavioral Considerations in Feline Obesity & Weight Loss - Dr. Sarah Heath|

 Sheilah Robertson, BVMS (Hons), PhD, DACVAA, DECVAA, DACAW, DECAWBM (WSEL), CVA, MRCVS

-- Anesthesia for Senior & Super-Senior Cats
+Anesthesia for Senior and Super-Senior Cats

 As cats age, significant changes in body composition and organ function occur that affect the distribution and elimination of anesthetic and analgesic drugs.
 If these are not accounted for, the risk of an overdose, adverse cardiorespiratory effects and delayed recovery is high.
 A large number of cats have osteoarthritis therefore careful patient positioning during procedures in important but often overlooked.

-Anesthesia and Analgesia: Real World, Real Cases - Dr. Sheilah Robertson
+Anesthesia and Analgesia: Real World, Real Cases